Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Methodology

-In medical studies, considerable uncertainty exists in various predictive tasks due to the large variability among individual patients \cite{hammouri2023uncertainty,banerji2023clinical}.
-Although this uncertainty is often perceived negatively, it can be beneficial in different clinical situations to support decision-making \cite{hammouri2023uncertainty}.
-Firstly, it aids in understanding the limitations of clinical prediction models.
-Secondly, significant uncertainty regarding patient outcomes can lead to the development of new pharmacological treatments or intervention strategies, offering novel therapeutic avenues.
-Thirdly, uncertainty can guide healthcare planning; for patients with unpredictable clinical courses, more frequent routine check-ups can be scheduled.
-Lastly, quantifying individual patient uncertainty is crucial for identifying atypical behaviors and supports the estimation of healthcare resource needs.
-Each of these aspects underscores the importance of incorporating uncertainty quantification into practice.
+In medical studies, considerable uncertainty is common.
+Patient responses often vary over time and can exhibit individualized patterns \cite{hammouri2023uncertainty,banerji2023clinical}.
+Although uncertainty is frequently viewed negatively, it can provide valuable insights in clinical decision-making \cite{hammouri2023uncertainty}.

+First, it helps clarify the limitations of predictive models.
+Second, high uncertainty in patient outcomes may stimulate the development of novel pharmacological treatments or interventions.
+Third, uncertainty supports healthcare planning—patients with unpredictable clinical courses may require more frequent follow-up.
+Finally, estimating individual-level uncertainty is crucial for identifying atypical cases and for allocating healthcare resources.
+Each of these factors underscores the value of uncertainty quantification in clinical practice.

-Here, let $(X_{1},Y_{1}), \ldots, (X_{n}, Y_{n})$ be a random sample that is at least exchangeable.
-We focus on extending this framework to propose a new algorithm for deriving uncertainty measures based on conformal prediction.
-We now provide the basic foundations for regression models with a scalar response.
+Let $(X_{1},Y_{1}), \ldots, (X_{n}, Y_{n})$ be a random sample that is at least exchangeable.
+We aim to extend the conformal prediction framework to derive uncertainty measures for regression models with scalar responses.